The Sony Xperia Pro-I is an RX100 camera in an Xperia 1 III phone

 The Sony Xperia Pro-I isn't the first phone to have a one-inch camera sensor.
 But it's the first to put the one-inch sensor from the popular Sony RX100 VII camera into a phone.
 Lucky for us, Sony didn't stop there and added a mechanical dual-aperture, a new 50-millimeter lens, EyeAF support to video and a new app called Video Pro.
-The price of all of this is $1,800 which converts roughly to £1,300, AU$2,400.
-And I can't believe I'm writing this, but the Xperia Pro-I might be worth the high price especially when you consider that a Sony RX100 VII costs $1,300 and doesn't make phone calls.
+The price for all of this is $1,800 which converts roughly to £1,300, AU$2,400.

 If you are obsessed with finding the best cameras on a phone, the past month has been a generous one.
 Apple released the iPhone 13 and 13 Pro.
 Google launched Pixel 6 and 6 Pro.
 And now there is the Sony Xperia Pro-I. The I stands for imaging.
 At least, that's what Sony told me.